HolgerBovbjerg/ifttt-cpu/program/README.md

 When the assembler code has been written assembler.exe is run in the same folder as the assembly program file.
 The next steps are then as follows:
 1. Assembler asks for the name of inputfile
 2. Assembler asks for the name of outputfile (If the file does already exist it will be overwritten).
-3. Assembler asks for the depth of program memory - here 1024 is input
-4. Assembler asks for the width of program memory - here 32 is input
-5. The assembler will then generate a .mif file which will contain the machine code to load into the program memory.
+3. The assembler will then generate a .mif file which will contain the machine code to load into the program memory.
 This will be placed in the same folder as the assembler is run in.